acquitelol/elle/README.md

 These are the current sigils:

 The `$x` sigil (stdlib alias):
-- Used to denote a common stdlib function
+- Used to alias a common standard library function.

 The `#x` sigil (directive):
 - Used to denote a compiler built-in.